Hsueh Shih-ling: 2010–2016: Program hosting & acting

-HSUEH began hosting the TV program in 2010.
-By 2016, he had hosted 6 TV programs, including the long-running entertainment news program "Showbiz."
+Hsueh began hosting the TV program in 2010.
+By 2016, he had hosted 6 TV programs, including the long-running entertainment news program Showbiz.

-In 2011, HSUEH appeared in his first TV series, "Pearls of Love."
+In 2011, Hsueh appeared in his first TV series, Pearls of Love.
 Subsequently, he concurrently and consecutively developed his singing, acting, and hosting career until the disbandment of Da Mouth.

 2016–present: Focusing on acting career

-HSUEH currently focuses on acting.
-“I think being an actor is to become the medium of the audience and cinematic storytelling.
-To connect the best of the both worlds and make the audiences feel relatable to the emotions of what’s going on inside the movie.
+Hsueh currently focuses on acting.
+He says: "I think being an actor is to become the medium of the audience and cinematic storytelling.
+To connect the best of the both worlds and make the audiences feel relatable to the emotions of what's going on inside the movie.
 For example if you were to shoot lasers from your arms or have spider silk coming out from your arms.
 Does it hurt?
 Does it burn?
 Does it sting?
 Can you control it?
 I mean that is a lot of fun.
-And through acting and film magic, we can actually make the audience feel relatable”, says HSUEH.
+And through acting and film magic, we can actually make the audience feel relatable."

-From 2021 to 2023, HSUEH received 7 nominations and 4 awards for his acting:
+From 2021 to 2023, Hsueh received 7 nominations and 4 awards for his acting:

-In 2021, HSUEH won the Best Actor – TV Series for “Born into Loving Hands” and the Best Supporting Actor – Miniseries/TV Film for “Workers” at the 56th Golden Bell Awards, establishing himself as an actor known to audiences.
+In 2021, Hsueh won the Best Actor – TV Series for Born into Loving Hands and the Best Supporting Actor – Miniseries/TV Film for Workers at the 56th Golden Bell Awards, establishing himself as an actor known to audiences.

-In 2022, HSUEH was nominated for Best Supporting Actor – TV Series for “Gold Leaf” and Best Supporting Actor – Miniseries/TV Film for “You Have to Kill Me” at the 57th Golden Bell Awards.
+In 2022, Hsueh was nominated for Best Supporting Actor – TV Series for Gold Leaf and Best Supporting Actor – Miniseries/TV Film for You Have to Kill Me at the 57th Golden Bell Awards.

-In 2023, he also won the Best Supporting Actor in the ACA&GOTT Awards organized by the Busan International Film Festival, and the Best Actor at the 58th Golden Bell Awards for “Taiwan Crime Stories”.
-His performance in “Eye of the Storm” earned him a nomination for Best Supporting Actor at the 2023 Taipei Film Awards.
+In 2023, he also won the Best Supporting Actor in the ACA&GOTT Awards organized by the Busan International Film Festival, and the Best Actor at the 58th Golden Bell Awards for Taiwan Crime Stories.
+His performance in Eye of the Storm earned him a nomination for Best Supporting Actor at the 2023 Taipei Film Awards.

-HSUEH fearlessly tackles different roles and delivers multifaceted performances.
+Hsueh fearlessly tackles different roles and delivers multifaceted performances.
 He portrayed a construction worker, a 50s gay painter, and an infatuated yet scheming businessman, among others.
-Having recently completed the grand productions "Born for the Spotlight”, "The World Between Us II" and "Agent from Above”.
-He is set to take the lead in "Malice”, a Taiwan-Indonesia-Czech Republic co-production.
+Having recently completed the grand productions Born for the Spotlight, The World Between Us II, and Agent from Above.
+He is set to take the lead in Malice, a Taiwan-Indonesia-Czech Republic co-production.